Bebi Dol: 2000s-present: Later career in music and television

 In 2002, Bebi Dol released her comeback album Ljuta sam...
 (I'm Angry...), produced by Vlada Marković, under PGP-RTS.
-The album was, as she stated, dedicated to all the people she lost in her life.
+The album was, as she stated, dedicated to all the people she had lost in her life.
+Most of the songs on the album were authored by Bebi Dol herself.
+The album featured Zoran Zagorčić's old song "Cilj" ("Goal"), which was previously unrecorded, and the song "Pesma o Simi" ("Song About Sima"), which featured a musical quotation from the 1981 hit "Mustafa".
 A year later in April, she entered the Beovizija 2003 festival with "Tvrdoglava" ("Stubborn"), placing 10th.
-Same year, she began hosting her own talk show Bla Bla Bebi on TV Art.
-In late 2006, she released a cover album in English language, entitled Čovek rado izvan sebe živi (One Gladly Lives Out of Himself), through Mascom Records.
-The following year, she released the live album Veče u pozorištu (A Night at the Theatre) from her concert held at the Terazije Theatre in February 2007.
-It featured covers from Lenny Kravitz, Simon & Garfunkel, Pink Floyd, Louis Armstrong and Michael Jackson, as well as the songs from her previous release.
-In 2008, Bebi Dol released a compilation album, entitled ...Pokloni se... (...Take a Bow...).

-Since 2009, Šarić has competed in several reality television shows, including Farma, Dvor and Zadruga.
-During 2017, Bebi Dol was also a contestant on the fourth Serbian season of Your Face Sounds Familiar, winning the first episode as Emeli Sandé.
-In 2020, she made a cameo appearance in the series Tajkun (Tycoon), directed by Dragan Bjelogrlić, as a folk singer named Martina, performing "Rano je za tugu" ("It's Early to Be Sad"), originally performed by Haris Džinović.
+In late 2006, Bebi Dol released an English language cover album entitled Čovek rado izvan sebe živi (One Gladly Lives Out of Himself), through Mascom Records.
+She recorded the album with Jelena Glišić (backing vocals, musical arrangements), Bata Božanić (bass), Petar Radmilović (drums) and Goran Potić (guitar).
+The following year, she released the live album Veče u pozorištu (A Night at the Theatre) from her concert held at the Terazije Theatre on 16 February 2007, when she was accompanied by Bata Božanić and his band.
+The album featured covers from Lenny Kravitz, Simon & Garfunkel, Pink Floyd, Louis Armstrong and Michael Jackson, as well as the songs from her previous release.
+In 2008, Bebi Dol released the compilation album ...Pokloni se... (...Take a Bow...).